 Finally, add yummy, hearty spices including salt, pepper, and dried thyme, basil, and oregano.

 Stir everything together then simmer for 1 hour, stirring occasionally.
 Oh, a parmesan cheese rind (like the one I used in this soup) would be FAB to add in at this point.
 I didn’t have any on hand this time though – rats!

-When the soup has 10 minutes left, cook up 8oz ditalini pasta in salted, boiling water.
+When the soup has 10 minutes left, cook up 8oz gluten-free or regular ditalini pasta (or any short cut pasta) in salted, boiling water.

 Drain the pasta, then stir it into the soup and simmer for 5 more minutes.